Build-week-picmetric2/Marketing-Page/README.md

 ## This project build with Less preprocessor. :computer:<br>

-Install Node, Yarn, LESS, and less-watch-compiler if needed.<br>
+Install Node, Yarn, LESS, and less-watch-compiler if needed.<br><br>
 For Mac:<br>
 https://www.youtube.com/watch?v=PHHxdNrDBnc&feature=youtu.be<br>
 For Windows:<br>